 “There is a lack of high-quality, novel research investigating the use of CBD in human musculoskeletal diseases aside from anecdotal accounts.”

 Clearly, despite mountains of anecdotal data, rigorous research studies have been few and far between.
-Whether the uncertain regulatory climate that affects all things cannabis, the difficulty in standardizing a plant product (as opposed to a pharmaceutical) or a combination, we need more high-quality research on humans to validate what so many are experiencing and sharing anecdotally…CBD is more effective (and safer) than pharmaceutical solutions.
+Whether the uncertain regulatory climate that affects all things cannabis, the difficulty in standardizing a plant product (as opposed to a pharmaceutical) or a combination, we need more high-quality research on humans to validate what so many are experiencing and sharing anecdotally…CBD for arthritis is more effective (and safer) than pharmaceutical solutions.